Lawsuit filed against HUD to release $250 million in additional flood relief funds after fix to Duplication of Benefits

 “The word frustrating hardly conveys what our flood victims have had to endure, and this suit complements our ongoing efforts to get flood victims their money,” Graves said in a prepared statement Monday afternoon.
 “We have been working with the attorneys and plaintiffs of this case while continuing to push the issue on our end through meetings and weekly calls with HUD and other administration officials.
 The bureaucrats at HUD are going to be held accountable for not doing their job.”

 The bill to eliminate the duplication of benefits provision passed the House three times during the last session of Congress.
-The Senate approved the measure in late September.
+The Senate approved the measure in late September after Sen. Bill Cassidy (R-LA) was able to have it attached to a Federal Aviation Bill.

 The additional $250 million the House appropriated for duplication of benefits flood victims has been sitting dormant for two years.